 Furthermore, the beautiful island of Crete is ripe with different kinds of seafood.
 You will find delicious freshly caught seafood dishes in upscale restaurants or hole-in-the-wall quaint cafes, anywhere you wish.

 Cuttlefish with fennel is aromatic, and incredibly delicious when eaten as it is.
-This dish is definitely a Cretan speciality usually cooked during Lent.
+This dish is definitely a Cretan specialty usually cooked during Lent.

 In any event, do not undertake adventures on an empty stomach!
 Make the most of your luxury cruise holiday in Greece.
 While island hopping, you can try these Cretan dishes is some of the local Tavernas.
 Finally, Cretan cuisine will ensure that your stomach won’t be disappointed.